Monica Toro Lisciandro

 Emma has been a dancer for over twelve years and is highly proficient in ballet.
 She has received training from a multitude of teachers and previously attended the Orlando Ballet School upon audition acceptance.
 She has received numerous awards and scholarships for her work as a contemporary and ballet dancer but has began to focus on theater dance and choreography.
 She recently received for the second year in a row, the Applause Award from the Florida Arts Association for Outstanding Dancer in a Musical.
 Emma is excited to begin teaching at the Viera Studio and has her FFCPC from the Department of Children and Families, certifying her to work as a early childhood instructor.

 Building on ten years of community performances and formal triple-threat education, Amanda has grown up in theater and thrives in the company of actors.
 From ensemble to lead and everywhere in between, she has been on-stage since the age of five, most recently as Willy Wonka and as the evil sea-witch Ursula.

 Every school day Amanda studies musical theater with the Satellite High School Fine Arts Academy.
-On weekends she trains for image building and on-camera acting at The Maile School in Orlando.
 Since 2015 she has been taking evening courses with the Viera Studio for Performing Arts, where she is thrilled to have been recently accepted as a junior intern working with other aspiring actors.